Kidnapping the Kid

 Kidnapping the Kid is a 1914 American split-reel silent comedy film produced by the Lubin Manufacturing Company and starring Harry Lorraine, Billy Bowers, and Oliver Hardy.

 Plot

-Hans and Jake, two unsuccesful street musicians, decide to turn their hands to kidnapping.
+Hans and Jake, two unsuccessful street musicians, decide to turn their hands to kidnapping.
 They abduct Willie, the oversize son of a millionaire, by offering him a ride in wheelbarrow.
 The plan to hold him for ransom, but Willie turns out to be spoiled and difficult to handle.
 He eventually catches a ride in a friend's car back to town, where his nurse, distracted by her boyfriend, never noticed that he was missing.